chrismlusk/accuraty-templates/README.md

 To exit this "watch" mode, press `Control-C` in your terminal.

-To start watching again, run `npm run dev` in your terminal.
+To start watching again, run `npm start` in your terminal.

 #### 5. Push changes to GitHub

 Because you cloned the repository using the GitHub URL, your local repo's `origin` is properly set.
 However, if you get an error message when you try to push your changes up to remote, it is because you do not have permission to write to the private repo.

 Make sure you are either (1) Jeremy Farrance and [your GitHub credentials are correct](https://help.github.com/en/articles/caching-your-github-password-in-git), or (2) your GitHub username is added as a collaborator on this project.

-### Ongoing development

-_This assumes the project has already been set up locally and is in its own remote repository._

-#### 1. Compile assets

-Run `npm run dev` to kick off the Gulp watch process.

 ## About Accuraty